learn-co-curriculum/separating-client-and-api-services/README.md

 ## Introduction:

 In the last lesson we built out the beginning of our Iron Starter API.
-We've moved that app to this lesson, so you should be able to run:
+We've moved that app to this lesson, so we should be able to run:

 ```bash
 bundle install